DerRheingold/motorized-IKEA-Skarsta/README.md

 * a friend with a 3D printer 😉
 * some time to do metal working on the original drive shaft
 * 8x 8mm washers

+Total cost ~140€ +- depending on what small parts you have at home anyway.
+Links to the shops are no ads, just to the parts I ordered and made some good experience with.

 ## The setup
 Cut the crank apart if you want to, or use another 6mm allen wrench that you can get to fit.
 Note that you'll have to to some metal-work on the 6mm allen wrench to make it fit into the 6mm Motor shaft coupling